 Once your child is born, you’ll of course need to start helping them take care of their own oral health.
 When your child is a baby, we recommend that you wipe their mouths and gums gently with a soft damp cloth after eating on a regular basis.
 Once their teeth start to erupt, you can gently brush them with a soft toothbrush in the morning at night.
 We recommend that you bring your child to their first pediatric dental appointment before their first birthday.

 Aside from all the hard work you’re doing to keep their teeth and gums healthy, you’ll want to take your own oral health into account too!
 If you have cavities or bad bacteria in your mouth and you share cups, utensils, or food with your child, you could be passing those issues along to them!
 Be sure to continue to visit your dentist on a regular basis, and stay on top of cour at home oral hygiene routine.

 Another benefit of taking care of your own smile is that you will be setting a great example that your child will notice!
 If they see you brushing and flossing every day, and hear you talk about going to the dentist, they are likely to model their own behavior after yours and develop good oral hygiene habits that will last a long time.
 Consider brushing your teeth together for a little bit of family bonding and to make sure they’re being thorough!

-If you have any more questions about your child’s oral health, schedule an appointment at our pediatric dentist’s office today!
+If you have any more questions about your child’s oral health, schedule an appointment at our pediatric dentist’s office in Aurora today!
 We are here to help.